-65 ACE Electoral Knowledge Network.
-Vote Counting. https://aceproject.org/ace-en/topics/vc/default
+ACE Electoral Knowledge Network.
+Vote Counting. https://aceproject.org/ace-en/topics/vc/default need to be trained across the entire jurisdiction, and there would need to be considerable coordination and supervision across all audit locations.

 The Rhode Island RLA pilot explored the costs and benefits of both centralized and decentralized audits.
 See Rhode Island RLA Working Group.
 (2019).
 Pilot Implementation Study of Risk-Limiting Audit Methods in the State of Rhode Island. pp. 46-47.